 Let’s stick with hormones for a minute…

-If you have been struggling to lose that final bit of stubborn fat (or even if you’ve been struggling to lose weight period) and you’ve tried diet, exercise, and stress-relief practices, then you are probably a slave to hormone imbalance.
+If you’ve been struggling to lose that final bit of stubborn fat (or even if you’ve been struggling to lose weight, period) and you’ve tried diet, exercise, and stress-relief practices, then you’re probably a slave to hormone imbalance.

 Hormonal imbalance also affects how you feel.
 Not only can a hormonal imbalance cause a decrease in energy and slow down your metabolism, but it may also leave you feeling depressed, irritable, and a slave to food cravings.
 None of these effects make you want to stick to a diet or exercise routine.
 In fact, they do just the opposite and act as saboteurs to your efforts.

 The great news is that getting these hormones back into balance is as simple as replacing those that are lacking.

 How?
 With Bio-Identical Hormone Replacement Therapy (BHRT).

 HRT is a type of hormone therapy that uses synthetic hormones to replace those that would naturally occur in your body.